Cookies disclaimer

 Building of the Polin Polish Jews Museum in Warsaw - © Mike Mareen / Adobe Stock

 One of the most interesting things to see in Warsaw.
-An unusual museum in a specific location - POLIN Jewish Museum is situated in former Warsaw ghetto.
+An unusual museum in a specific location - POLIN Jewish Museum is situated in former Warsaw ghetto

 Warsaw ghetto is a symbol of Nazi occupation in Poland.
 In this area, Germans created secluded camp-like district mainly for Jewish residents.
 Many Jews died there from hunger, disease and maltreatment.